Dixie Square Mall

-Dixie Square Mall was an enclosed shopping mall at the junction of 151st Street and Dixie Highway in the Chicago suburb of Harvey, Illinois, United States.
+Dixie Square Mall, formally the Dixie Square Shopping Center, was an enclosed shopping mall at the junction of 151st Street and Dixie Highway in the Chicago suburb of Harvey, Illinois, United States.
 Opened in 1966, the mall featured Montgomery Ward, JCPenney, Woolworth, Walgreens, and Jewel as its anchor stores, with discount store Turn Style joining in 1970.
 The mall was in operation for twelve years, closing permanently in 1978.
 It is thus considered an early example of a dead mall; it was characterized by high vacancy rates and low patronage, which led to its closure.
 While many other dead malls were redeveloped or demolished, Dixie Square became notable for its extensive neglect, vandalism damage, and history.
 After closure, the mall was used for a scene in the film The Blues Brothers and then left abandoned.
 It achieved notoriety because of a growing Internet cult-following of urban exploration groups dedicated to covering the mall's deteriorating condition.

 In the decades after the mall closed, numerous proposals to redevelop the property were announced, though none came to fruition.
 Over the 30-plus years during which these proposals and others were presented and failed, Dixie Square Mall fell into disrepair and decay due to natural elements, vandalism, arson, and a lack of maintenance funds.
 Another proposal of redevelopment in 2005 resulted in halted partial demolition.
 Demolition funds were granted in September 2010, due to start in November, but delayed till February 2012 and final demolition was completed in May of that year.

-Operation
+History

+Overview

 Dixie Square was built on Dixie Highway in the city of Harvey, Illinois, a southern suburb of Chicago.
 The property was developed by Robert Meyer Corporation, Meyer C. Weiner, Robert E. Fryling, and T. C. MacDonald, with the firm of Hornbach, Steenwyk, and Thrall serving as architects.
 It opened in 1966 on the site of the former Dixie Hi 9-hole golf course.
 Construction began in late 1964, and Montgomery Ward was the first of the mall's stores to open, on October 21, 1965.
 A soft opening took place August 31, 1966, with 36 stores, during which a time capsule was sealed and placed on the property by Mel Tormé and Carmelita Pope.
 Final construction was completed nearly three months later, and the mall was dedicated on November 9, 1966, with grand opening celebrations from November 10–12, and 50 stores open.
 Grand opening celebrations featured Homer and Jethro, Art Hodes and Sid Sakowicz, the Art Van Damme Quintet, and Ned Locke of the Bozo's Circus TV show.
 The mall had 64 shops by 1968, including Montgomery Ward, JCPenney, Woolworth, Walgreens, and a Jewel supermarket.
 In 1970, Turn Style was added as another anchor.